soramitsu/scale-codec-js-library/packages/docs/index.md

 `@scale-codec/enum` contains simple helpers to deal with Rust's Enums.

 `@scale-codec/definition-compiler` is a tool that provides a way (one of possible) to compile complex namespaces into TypeScript with strict typing of decodable and encodable types and functions to encode and decode them.
-Goes in pair with `@scale-codec/definition-runtime` (you probably will not use it directly) that contains runtime helpers for the compiled output.
+Compiler goes arm-in-arm with `@scale-codec/definition-runtime` (you will probably not use it directly) that contains runtime helpers for the compiled output.

 `@scale-codec/util` contains common utils used all across the packages.